-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Local assessment and/or CAASSP District Writing Rubrics Student performance in the writing strand of the ELA assessments has fallen disproportionally below overall ELA CAASPP results 100% of Sutter Peak teachers attended professional development on writing.
-Multiple six week Intensive Writing workshops were offered to students who were recommended to attend by staff, parent or self selection.
-By 2023-2024, student cohorts will improve writing proficiency as measure by district writing rubrics and/or CAASPP results.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 District writing rubrics and/or CAASPP Student performance in the writing strand of the ELA assessments has fallen disproportionally below overall ELA CAASPP results.
+By 2023-2024, students in cohort students will improve writing proficiency as measure by district writing rubrics and/or CAASPP results.

-Action # Title Description Total Funds Contributing 3.1 Writing Intensive classes for strugg 4th - 8th graders Writing Intensives are classes for students in grades 4-8 who are overwhelmed, lost, or resistant to writing, or who just wish to improve their basic writing skills.
-The classes will be led by PCI writing coaches and will meet 2 times per week mid-semester to develop essential skills in writing with explicit instruction in the components of writing, modeling of the writing process, and extensive hands-on practice. \$46,868.00 Yes 3.2 Baseline and summative writing assessments for Writing Intensive cohort Cohort students will complete an independent text-based writing task in response to a prompt that will be evaluated by a team of teachers using grade-level Common Core writing rubrics.
+Action # Title Description Total Funds Contributing 3.1 Writing Intensive classes for struggling 4th - 8th graders Writing Intensives are classes for students in grades 4-8 who are overwhelmed, lost, or resistant to writing, or who just wish to improve their basic writing skills.
+The classes will be led by PCI writing coaches and will meet 2 times per week mid-semester to develop essential skills in writing with explicit instruction in the components of writing, modeling of the writing process, and extensive hands-on practice.
+Yes

+Action # Title Description Total Funds Contributing 3.2 RVCS teachers will participate in regular collaborative professional learning opportunities in writing focused on evaluation, diagnosis, instruction, and intervention.
+Yes 3.3 Baseline and summative writing assessments for Writing Intensive cohort Cohort students will complete an independent text-based writing task in response to a prompt that will be evaluated by a team of teachers using grade-level Common Core writing rubrics.
 The baseline assessment will direct targeted instruction to address specific student needs, and the summative assessment will measure qualitative growth in student writing based on elements of style, organization, and conventions.
 The pre and post writing assessments will provide standards-aligned data to measure student outcomes as well as the efficacy of our writing intervention.
-Yes 3.3 On-going Professional Learning on Writing Instruction Sutter Peak teachers will participate in regular collaborative professional learning opportunities in writing focused on evaluation, diagnosis, instruction, and intervention.
 Yes